explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 After you've improved your accuracy, you can work on your speed.
 Remember, it might be fun to get a score of 125wpm on a typing speed test, but if you've made a lot of errors, you really aren't touch typing correctly.
 Try to keep your accuracy rate at 90% or better while you're focusing on increasing your typing speed.

-Simply spending time keyboarding online is one of the easiest ways to get your typing practice!
+Simply spending time typing online is one of the easiest ways to get your typing practice!
 As long as you're just as careful to avoid errors, you can treat every keyboard session as a typing test by concentrating on making as few mistakes as possible while still typing at a good speed.

 Some people think that they just don't have time in their day to do even half an hour of typing practice, but there are ways to use everyday tasks to do some typing.
 Here are some suggestions:

 If you have something you need to read online, open up a document window and type what you're reading into that document, as you're reading it.
 Keep your eyes on the page you're reading, not the page you're typing, and don't try to correct any typing mistakes.
 At the end, compare the original text you read with the text you typed.
 This exercise works best with short text passages - don't try to re-type your college textbooks!
 Look for an online game that acts as a typing test, rather than playing yet another round of Farmville or Candy Crush.
 There are a lot of fun games that require you to type in letters and words in order to score points.
 You'll get a lot better at both speed and accuracy when you practice with games like these.
-Before you open up your e-mail or your internet browser in the morning, take the first 5 minutes of your online keyboarding time to run through a quick typing test, like one of the ones included in these typing lessons.
+Before you open up your e-mail or your internet browser in the morning, take the first 5 minutes of your online typing time to run through a quick typing test, like one of the ones included in these typing lessons.
 This will give you at least 30 minutes of typing practice each week.

 And that's it!
 You're now on the way to become a skilled touch typist.
 Keep practicing and keep typing, and you'll keep improving as a typist.
 We hope you enjoyed these lessons!